bdobyns/silver-funicular/api-lambda-mock/Readme.md

 1. We assume you have set up your AWS credentials for your IAM role so that you can use the AWS cli sensibly.

+1. You need to have [jsonschema2pojo](https://github.com/joelittlejohn/jsonschema2pojo) installed.
+    On a sensible development machine this is easily accomplished with `brew install jsonschema2pojo`